wantpinow/fullstack-template/README.md

 ### Add Secrets to GitHub

 Now that your `.env.local` file is set up, you need to add the secrets to GitHub.
-Follow the instructions in `.env.local.example` to see which secrets you need to add, and to which environments.
+Follow the instructions in `.env.local.example` to see which secrets you need to add.
+Note that some secrets should be suffixed with \_PREVIEW / \_PRODUCTION to indicate which environment they're for.

 ### Deploy